 Because in one go it strikes and parries.

 Oh what a valuable thing,

-And it will let you carry the banner of the art.
+It will let you carry the banner of the Art.